ILLIXR/ILLIXR/docs/docs/plugin_README/README_boba.md

 ./scripts/install_quest_app.sh --boba
 ```

+With `--boba`, the script defaults to an optimized Release APK.
+Use `--debug`
+only when debugging the native application; an unoptimized Debug build is not a
+performance baseline.
+The signing keystore remains at `$HOME/illixr.keystore`.
+The helper's local sideload flag excludes only the Google Play target-API lint
+rule; all other release checks still run.

 The script builds the APK, installs it, launches `ILLIXRApp`, and prints the
 Quest's Wi-Fi address and the corresponding desktop option.
 Use `--no-build` to
 reinstall an existing APK, `--no-launch` to install without opening the app, or